Object: Australian Design Centre: History

 Since its inception the organisation has placed significant focus on exhibition and retail galleries, and from 1981 occupied the Mariners' Church, an historic building at the Rocks, Sydney.
 During the 1990s, a period of rapid growth for the organisation, Object's core business expanded to include the Object Magazine, Object Gallery and highly regarded retail outlets located in the Rocks and in Circular Quay, Sydney.
 In 1996, under the name Centre for Contemporary Craft, the organisation joined the City West Development Corporation and the Federal Government of Employment Education and Youth Affairs in redeveloping five derelict terraces houses in Pyrmont.
 The refurbishment of the properties was intended to provide a craft precinct of six studios, a communal workshop, office, shop and meeting room.
 The initiative was funded as a Business Incubator for three years by the Federal Government.

 At the same time the organisation was negotiating for space within the soon-to-be redeveloped Customs House at Circular Quay, hoping to expand Object's exhibition space and retail outlet.
 The move to Customs house was supported by Australia Council, the NSW Ministry for Arts and the City of Sydney with an offer of subsidised rent.

 Since 2000 Object has become more focused on human-centred design to examine social issues related to health, education, and the environment.
 It committed itself to working with designers such as F!nk, Marc Newson, Koskela, architects and urban designers as well as community audiences to explore the potential of design in Australian modern life.

 Object currently occupies the St Margaret's Chapel building in Surry Hills, originally designed by Ken Woolley in 1958.
 The 16 metre diameter building is an early example of Woolley's architecture when he worked for the NSW Government Architect's Office.
 The curved and elevated chapel is constructed of precast concrete with steel windows and was originally linked to the Sisters' Home by way of a walkway.
 In 2004 Sam Marshall Architects adapted the interior as a contemporary exhibition space for artists and designers.

 Object Magazine

 The first issue of Object Magazine was published in 1992 and evolved from the Crafts NSW Newsletter originally circulated in 1967.
-The organisation continued to produce 59 issues of Object magazine in a printed format until 2009.
+The organisation continued to produce 59 issues of Object Magazine in a printed format until 2009.

 In 2011 Object: Australian Design Centre released Issue 60 in a digital version as an iPad app.
-Since then Issues 61, 62 and 63 have all been released electronically and have been nominated for a series of awards including Pixel Awards, Mapda Awards, Webby Awards, Aimia awards.
+Since then Issues 61, 62 and 63 have all been released electronically and have been nominated for Pixel Awards, Mapda Awards, Webby Awards, and Aimia awards.
 Issue 63 won the People's Champ Pixel Award in the Magazines category, was recognised by Favourite Website Awards (FWA) as Mobile of the Day for February 12, 2013.
 It was designated an Official Honoree in the Mobile & Apps Best Visual Design category of the 2013 Webby Awards.

 Key historical exhibitions

-Major shows in the Object Gallery which focused on increasing the profile of Australian Designers nationally and internationally include:
+Major shows in the Object Gallery which focused on increasing the profile of Australian Designers include: